newca12/dictionary-builder/README.md

 4. Build the project : mvn install

-5. Launch the program :  java -jar dictionary-builder.jar
+5. Launch the program :  java -jar target/dictionary-builder.jar

 6. From the french dictionary 1167195 entries are generated in less than 15 min and 5 Gigas disk space are required for the dictionary.